YOLayout/YOLayout/README.md

 // MyView.h
 #import <YOLayout/YOView.h>

 //!
-A view that sizes vertically based on the height of a label and an image view
+A view that sizes vertically based the size of its subviews
 @interface MyView : YOView
 @end
 ```